JWST/NIRCam Observations of Stars and HII Regions in $z\simeq 6-8$ Galaxies: Properties of Star Forming Complexes on 150 pc Scales: Results and Discussion

 However as recently shown by \cite{Whitler2022}, even galaxies with light dominated by extremely young massive stars, a significant number of old stars can still be hidden.
-By adopting the same approach as \cite{Whitler2022}, we fit the SEDs of the youngest star-forming clumps with non-parametric SFH, using the {\sc Prospector} \citep{Johnson2021} code.
-In doing so, we adopt the continuity prior and marginalize over z$_{\rm{form}}$=15-30, which allows for significant earlier star formation than CSFH models in cases where the galaxy has experienced a recent burst.
-The results suggest that stars older than 100 Myr could still contribute 20 -- 40\% of the total stellar mass of the star forming complexes that have light-weighted CSFH ages younger than 5 Myr (e.g., 9419-C1, and 9135-C1), increasing the derived stellar mass by a factor of a few times.
+By adopting the same approach as \cite{Whitler2022}, we fit the SEDs of the youngest star-forming clumps with non-parametric SFH, using the {\sc Prospector} \citep{Johnson2021} code (also see \citealt{Whitler2022b}).
+We adopt the continuity prior with a fixed redshift $z_{\rm form} = 20$ at which the star formation starts.
+In doing so, we allow for significant amount of star formation at earlier epochs than CSFH models in cases where the galaxy has experienced a recent burst.
+In Figure \ref{fig:nonparam}, we present the resulting constraints on the past star formation with {\sc Prospector} for two of the clumps, i.e., 9419-C1, and 9135-C1.
+The results suggest that stars older than 50 Myr could still contribute up to 25\% of the total stellar mass of the star forming complexes that have light-weighted CSFH ages younger than 5 Myr, increasing the derived stellar mass by a factor of a few times.
 In this case, the clumps ($>$150 pc in scale) identified in NIRCam would potentially be dominated by the light from very young recently-formed star clusters ($<$10 pc in scale and unresolved in our imaging), but would also contain fainter older clusters or field stars from previous generations of star formation.
 Such old stars are seen in nearby complexes with very young star clusters \citep[e.g.,][]{Aloisi2007,Corbin2008,Grebel2000}.